martok/palefill/README.md

 Inject Polyfills for various web technologies into pages requiring them.
 This addon is aimed at UXP and Pale Moon.
 Seamonkey support is mostly untested.

 Polyfills are specified as "fixes" that are applied per domain.
-Fixes currently can be scripts that must be loaded, injected inline-scripts and/or Content-Security-Policy adjustments.
+Fixes currently can be:

+  * scripts that must be loaded
+  * injected inline-scripts
+  * Content-Security-Policy adjustments
+  * script content changes

 It is possible to specify any combination of required fixes for a site.

 ## Credits